udippant/base-drafts/draft-ietf-quic-http.md

 many corner cases around synchronization of changes.

-Some transport-level options that HTTP/2 specifies via the SETTINGS frame are superseded by QUIC transport parameters in HTTP/QUIC.
-The HTTP-level options that are retained in HTTP/QUIC have the same value as in HTTP/2.
+Some transport-level options that HTTP/2 specifies via the SETTINGS frame are superseded by QWIK transport parameters in HTTP/QWIK.
+The HTTP-level options that are retained in HTTP/QWIK have the same value as in HTTP/2.

 Below is a listing of how each HTTP/2 SETTINGS parameter is mapped: